 Ireland has a mild, temperate climate with summer temperatures ranging from 16-22 degrees Celsius.
 In winter temperatures rarely drop below freezing point, but it can feel quite cold.

-There are nine public holidays (called Bank Holidays) in the year.
+There are ten public holidays (called Bank Holidays) in the year.

 The Luas operates two tramlines servicing Dublin city centre and suburbs.
 Trams run every 5 minutes at peak time and every 10-15 minutes at other times.
 The Student Leap Card is valid on the Luas.
 There is also a extensive Bus services throughout Dublin and Cork